We regret to announce that the SmartGig Arizona Conference has been cancelled.

 Connected components such as street lights, interactive kiosks, traffic sensors and other smart furniture can be leveraged to serve multiple purposes.
 SmartGig Arizona includes information on connected vertical infrastructure, specifically small cells, millimeter wave and other 5G systems, that serve all stakeholders in the city while delivering new revenue opportunities for municipal government.

-SMART STREETS & SYSTEMS FOR AUTONOMOUS VEHICLES
+SMART STREETS & SYSTEMS TO UNLOCK THE BENEFITS OF CONNECTED VEHICLES

 In a completely connected automotive world, vehicles, traffic lights and the traffic infrastructure in general are communicating among each other, enabling a much better traffic flow and safer rides, visionaries predict.
 Roadside infrastructure and Vehicle-to-Everything systems hold the potential to be one of the most disrupted sectors in the smart city.
 SmartGig Los Angeles includes educational sessions focused on transportation-related technologies and policies.